benj01/sonmap-studio/docs/geo-import-component.md

 Last updated: 2025-01-05

 ## Overview
-The Geo Import component is responsible for handling the import of various geographic data formats into the application.
+The Geo Import component handles the import of various geographic data formats into PostGIS.
 It provides a user interface for file selection, preview, settings configuration, and progress monitoring.

 ## Directory Structure